thoanguyen2907/isa5-front-end-project/README.md

 # Frontend React Project

-This is your final project for the frontend module combine with react + redux + typescript
+This is your final project for the frontend module combine with react + redux toolkits + typescript

 ## Instructions